Edward Winslow: Leadership at Plymouth Colony and with Cromwell in England

 Winslow made several voyages back to England in the 1620s, serving as ambassador for the Pilgrims and negotiating with the colony's financial backers.
 In 1624, he brought the first cattle – three cows and a bull – to Plymouth.
-They came from Devon, England, and their descendants became the American Milking Devon breed, which were much valued because they could be used for milk, beef and as oxen, and were good foragers (did not require supplemental feed).Fraser, Rebecca.
-The Mayflower: The Families, the Voyage, and the Founding of America, pp. 97-8, St. Martin's Press, New York, 2017.
+They came from Devon, England, and their descendants became the American Milking Devon breed, which were much valued because they could be used for milk, beef, and as oxen, and were good foragers (did not require supplemental feed).